Oliver-Bilbie/exeter-cycling-club/frontend/README.md

 - Add "home" buttons to screens which display after API calls
 - Add meta tags using the helmet API
 - Refactor the notification mechanism into its own component
+- Only read HTML form state on submit